COST GUIDES

 1. Remove the flat roof

 All tiles, roof coverings and roof battens need to be removed.
-At this point the roofing specialists will review the condition of the existing roof structure to check it’s suitable to proceed with the new roof installation.
+The roofing specialists will review the condition of the existing roof structure to check it’s suitable to proceed with the new roof installation.
 At this point, any rot or roof damage will be dealt with.

 2. Joist installation